Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Theoretical Results on the Memory Scaffold

 Next, note that since each element of the $N_H\times N_L$ matrix $W$ was drawn independently from a normal distribution with unit variance, and thus $W^T W$ will have each diagonal element being distributed as the sum of the squares of $N_H$ standard normal variables, and each off-diagonal element will be distributed as the sum of the products of $N_H$ pairs of uncorrelated standard normal variables.
 Thus

 where $\chi^2(N)$ is the sum of $N$ i.i.d. $\chi^2$ distributions, and $\mathcal{NP}(N)$ is the sum of $N$ i.i.d. normal product distributions (i.e., the distribution of the product of two i.i.d. standard normal variables).
 Note that we have suppressed the indices on each matrix element, however it should be noted that each element is an independent sample from the distribution and are identical in distribution but not in value.
-This can now be used to compute the distribution of the elements of $A$, in terms of the matrix elements of $LL^T$ and $W^T W$ to obtain